-The scheme originates in the Federal Judiciary.2 Its judges abuse their self-policing power by self-exempting from any discipline3.
-With risklessness assured, they handle wrongfully the greatest corruptor "at all levels": money!, at least \$325.6 bl. in FY094 at stake just in personal bankruptcies5.
-So they harm millions6, but protect their own, such as a bankruptcy officer at a major bank7.
-After he went "bankrupt", every single document8 requested by a creditor to expose his concealment of assets was denied by the CA2-appointed9 bankruptcy judge10 and the district and CA2 judges, including Then-J. Sotomayor, presiding11.
-By violating discovery rights and dismissing the case12, she too covered up the scheme.
-Judges cover up their assets by filing pro forma financial disclosure reports13, which Judge Sotomayor did14, as hinted at by major newspapers15.
+The scheme originates in the Federal Judiciary.3 Its judges abuse their self-policing power by self-exempting from any discipline4.
+With risklessness assured, they handle wrongfully the greatest corruptor at all levels: money!, at least \$325.6 bl. in FY095 at stake just in personal bankruptcies6.
+So they harm millions7, but protect their own, such as a bankruptcy officer at a major bank8.
+After he went 'bankrupt', every single document9 requested by a creditor to expose his concealment of assets was denied by the CA2-appointed10 bankruptcy judge11 and the district and CA2 judges, including Then-J. Sotomayor, presiding12.
+By violating discovery rights and dismissing the case13, she too covered up the scheme.
+Judges cover up their assets by filing pro forma financial disclosure reports14, which Judge Sotomayor did15, as hinted at by major newspapers16.

 The co-scheming attorneys became the subject of a complaint to the Attorney Grievance Committee in Rochester.
 That Committee dismissed it without even asking them to reply or produce documents, for its members had a conflict of interests: Court records show that they worked for or with the attorneys and judge running the fraud scheme or were involved in the type of bankruptcies concerned by it.
-When the members became the subject of another complaint, in self-interest they dismissed it too!
-A similar complaint was filed with each 1st Department Disciplinary Committee member against the attorneys in NYC22.
+When the members became the subject of another complaint in self-interest they dismissed it too!
+When the members became the subject of another complaint Disciplinary Committee member against NYC attorneys.
 They too dismissed it out of hand.
-To protect their colleagues, all of them showed reckless disregard for the truth by evading the means to ascertain the facts.
-Did the NYS appellate judges commit a glaring error of judgment in appointing them "for their integrity" or did they appoint them because the attorneys would not disrupt special interests?: attorneys" donations to judicial elections and relations to federal judges.
+To protect their colleagues, they all evaded their duty by avoiding through willful blindness the means to ascertain the facts.
+Did the NYS appellate judges commit a glaring error of judgment in ap-pointing them 'for their integrity' or did they appoint them because the attorneys would not disrupt special interests?: attorneys' donations to judicial elections and relations to federal judges.

-This complaint allows you to expose attorney grievance committee members" and judges" systematic dismissal of misconduct complaints24 as self-dealing and pay to play to ensure reciprocal dismissals25 and donations.
-You can investigate it as a multidistrict Follow the money! investigation26 of concealment of assets, tax evasion27 and money laundering by J. Sotomayor28 and other federal29 and state judges.
-All have breached their fiduciary duty to the public and ethics laws.30 Not to investigate this complaint would mean that they are above suspicion.31 It would belie DA Vance"s statement that "Public employees must be held to the highest standards of honesty and integrity"32.
-But since "It is a top priority of the Office to investigate and prosecute those who violate the public's trust"^{id.}, it should be investigated, e.g., by issuing the proposed subpoena that identifies key information and evidence33.
-This can lead to a national TV audience34 before whom you can ask "What did the Justices35 and judges know about the bankruptcy fraud scheme and when did they know it?"36...or you can let Sen. McConnell and Rep. Issa and Cantor do the asking37 and be rewarded with higher office38, even a movie deal39.
-So I respectfully request that you 1) investigate the complaint; 2) keep me informed of progress; and 3) ask me in for an interview.
+This complaint allows you to expose attorney grievance committee members' and judges' systematic dismissal of misconduct complaints26 as self-dealing and pay to play to ensure reciprocal dismissals27 and donations.
+If you truly meant to "go against anyone thinking of ripping off NY taxpayers", you can open a Follow the money! investigation29 of fraud on the public, tax evasion30 and money laundering by J. Sotomayor31 and other federal32 and state judges.
+It is warranted by reasonable suspicion based on official documents.33 Not to investigate this complaint would mean that they are above suspicion and belie your FERA advocacy and promise "to be the harshest critic] when it comes to corruption in the public sector..."34.
+So it should be investigated, e.g., by issuing the proposed subpoena that identifies key information and evidence35.
+This can lead to a national TV audience before whom you can ask 'WHAT AND WHEN DID THE JUSTICES36 AND JUDGES KNOW ABOUT THE BANKRUPTCY FRAUD SCHEME37 AND WHY DID THEY NOT PROTECT "WE THE PEOPLE"?' ... and be rewarded with higher office38, even a movie deal39.
+So I respectfully request that you 1) investigate the complaint; 2) keep me informed of progress openly or as Deep Throat; and 3) ask me in for an interview.